2013–14 Utah Utes women's basketball team

 The 2013–14 Utah Utes women's basketball team represented the University of Utah during the 2013–14 NCAA Division I men's basketball season.
 They played their home games at the Jon M. Huntsman Center in Salt Lake City, Utah and were a member of the Pac-12 Conference.
-The Utes were led by their fourth year head coach Anthony Levrets.
+The Utes were led by fourth-year head coach Anthony Levrets.
 They finished with a record of 12–19 overall, 4–14 in Pac-12 play for an eleventh-place finish.
 They lost in the quarterfinals in the 2014 Pac-12 Conference women's basketball tournament to Oregon State.